The Personal OS I run every day.

 But here's the move that turns Personal OS from "Rob's pre-built starter kit" into your own operating system.

-It's a skill called The Loop.
+It's a skill called os-tune.

 The OS gets better as you use it.